As an Amazon Associate I earn from qualifying purchases @AMAZON

 Up to 32TB @ 6000 MB/sec!

 Mac or PC.

 Pulsed electro magnetic field stimulation

 I will have much to say on this when I can personally attest to it, but existing products disappoint and there is a product out there that takes a new approach which I will evaluate myself soon, but which I have strong reason to believe will be a breakthrough product with major benefits.

 tDCS (trans cranial direct current stimulation)

-I use the Halo Sport.
+I use the Halo Sport @AMAZON.
 It works.
 I expect more advances in this area to allow stimulating neuroplasticity in more than the motor cortex.